mwrnd/innova2_flex_xcku15p_notes/debug_notes/README.md

 set_property IOSTANDARD LVCMOS33 [get_ports i2c_sda]
 ```

 I have a `Rev.A2` board.
-I flattened an axial resistor with pliers and wound it around a multimeter lead so that I could get under the FPGA and try to trace the `D1-SDA` signal.
+I flattened the tip of an axial resistor's lead with pliers and wound it around a multimeter lead so that I could get under the FPGA and try to trace the `D1-SDA` signal.

 ![Tracing I2C Connection](img/Innova2_RevA2_Tracing_I2C_Connection.jpg)